 Atlanta’s Department of Watershed Management started working on the Southeast Atlanta Green Infrastructure Initiative, which sought to develop a holistic approach to managing stormwater runoff and reduce flooding while promoting sustainability and enhancing community amenities.
 A key aspect of green infrastructure is that it provides an alternative to traditional pipe replacement by incorporating elements designed to mimic nature to more effectively manage urban stormwater and reduce flooding, erosion and sewer overflows.
 One of the immediate projects undertaken by the Department of Watershed Management was the decision to install approximately four miles of permeable pavers in the Peoplestown, Mechanicsville and Summerville communities.

-Permeable Interlocking concrete pavement systems consists of concrete pavers with joint openings filled with permeable aggregate that allows stormwater to flow into layers of crushed stone that support the pavement while providing water storage and runoff control.
+Permeable Interlocking concrete pavement systems consist of concrete pavers with joint openings filled with permeable aggregate that allows stormwater to flow into layers of crushed stone that support the pavement while providing water storage and runoff control.
 As the rainwater sinks through the four feet of aggregate under the pavement, the rocks act as a filtration system to clean oils and chemicals from the street above.
 Geomembrane dams and the aggregate detain the water and slowly release it into the existing stormwater sewer system.
 Since the water does not run directly to the curb gutter, flooding is significantly deterred during heavy rain.

 After funding for the $16 million project was secured, the team leaders chose Belgard’s Aqualine™ L-Stone permeable paver—in the appropriate color of Georgia Blend.
 Economically sound and surpassing all EPA stormwater requirements, Aqualine is designed to withstand vehicular travel in high-traffic areas.
 The pavement also delivers results in both cost-effectiveness and longterm durability in harsh climates, particularly those with extreme freeze/thaw cycles.

-Installation of the pavement was a three step process.
+Installation of the permeable pavers was a three step process.
 First, the asphalt was removed.
 Second, the street was excavated and filled with stone along with a terraced dam system that detains the water and eventually carries it to the proper drainage area.
 Finally, the individual pavers are put into place on top of the stone and installed 12 square feet at a time using a machine.
 The unique “L-shape” of the stone allows for minimal waste during installation and provides optimal interlock for vehicular traffic.